 If you're shopping for an air fryer, one of the first factors to consider is how much capacity you need.
 While it's a good idea to choose the model with the greatest surface area you can, many 4-quart air fryers can hold their own against larger models, while giving you enough room to cook for about two people.
 The best options in this range excel at quickly cooking fried foods, like onion rings and wings.
 If you also want to use your air fryer to bake or dehydrate, consider an option with a wide range of temperature and fan speed settings and one that maintains a stable temperature throughout the cooking process.

-We've tested more than 40 air fryers, 10 of which have a capacity of about 4 quarts.
-Below are our recommendations for the best 4-quart air fryers.
+We've tested more than 40 models, and below are our recommendations for the best 4-quart air fryers.
 To provide you with more options, and since capacity doesn't directly relate to the device's countertop footprint, we've included options slightly above or below the 4-quart range.
+If you want more to consider, check out our recommendations for the best air fryers, the best 6-quart air fryers, and the best 8-quart air fryers.

 -